Pressing forward along a gently sloping hill, a low mountain range came into view. Over those mountains was San’you, the biggest city in the area.

 Hyouchuu and his team hurried to arrange their traveling gear and set off for the mountains where that yaboku was located.
 When they arrived, the herbs in question had disappeared.
 They widened their search to the nearby mountains and three months later found another yaboku with a fresh burst of growth.

 The small, slender, verdant leaves, springing forth in clumps, turned up in several more places, so many that Hyouchuu grew concerned, as if Heaven was sending them a repeated heads-up.

 The team split up and gathered up the seedlings.
 Kyoukei instructed them in yaboku hunter methods.
 Up till that point, Hyouchuu had excavated the surrounding earth and transplanted the seedling to a container.
 The yaboku hunters used a hydroponic seedbed made with moss.
 After they shook off the dirt, the seedlings were tucked into the moss.

 Just because a ranka bestowed by Heaven had fallen off the tree and rooted there didn’t mean it was well-suited to the soil.
 So in the short term, they removed the roots from the soil and transported them that way.
 After that, they planted one stalk each in a purpose-built seedbed that contained no superfluous substances.
 The construction of these seedbeds was a trade secret.

-They gathered the seedlings as instructed and returned to the Setsuka District office.
-When they got back and opened them, in a single day and night, most of the seedlings had withered.
-They managed to transplant the survivors to another seedbed but those didn’t last another three days.
+They gathered up the seedlings as instructed and returned to the Setsuka District office.
+When they got back and opened them, after a single day and night, most of the seedlings had withered.
+They managed to transplant the survivors to another seedbed but those lasted less than three days.
 Every one they brought back died.